Negotiating a settlement

 Tips for negotiating a settlement

-When negotiating a settlement, you should consider taking the following tips for success:
+When negotiating a settlement, you should consider the following tips for the best chances of success:

 1. Decide how much you want to settle for – what is your ideal outcome, and what is the minimum you would be willing to walk away with?

-To decide how much you would be willing to settle for, you should consider how strong your case is and much the Tribunal would award you if you won.
+To decide how much you would be willing to settle for, you should ensure that you have a good idea of the types of claims you might be able to bring, the strength of your claim and the value of the Employment Tribunal would award you if you won.
+See our advice page on Compensation.
 See our advice page on Compensation.

-If your chances of success at the tribunal are low, or if the amount you could hope to receive from the Tribunal if you won is small, consider settling for a lower amount than the maximum you would hope to receive in the Tribunal.
+In particular, if your chances of success at the Employment Tribunal are low, or if the amount you could hope to receive from the Employment Tribunal if you won is small, consider settling for a lower amount than the maximum you would hope to receive in the Tribunal.

 2. Work out what your offer or counter offer should be